5 Things to Do Before Taking the GMAT™ Online Exam

 On test day, you should log in about 30 minutes prior to your scheduled exam start time to allow time for the check-in process.

 Once you’re logged in, you’ll be asked to pair your cell phone via a text message link.
 Then you’ll be prompted to take a picture of yourself and your valid ID (for example, passport or driver’s license).
 You’ll also be asked to take pictures of the four sides of your surroundings.
-This ensures your testing space complies with the exam policies and procedures and ensures fairness for all examinees.
+This ensures that your test space complies with the exam policies and procedures, ensuring fairness for all examinees.

-The GMAT Online exam is remote proctored, meaning human proctors (supported by AI technology) monitor your session and workspace throughout your session via live video and audio feed, which is recorded.
-Your proctor will check the photos you took before the start of the exam and you’ll speak with them as they verify your identity and make sure you’re ready to go before activating the exam session.
+The GMAT online exam is remote proctored, meaning human proctors (supported by AI technology) monitor your session and workspace throughout your session via a live video and audio feed, which is recorded.
+Your proctor will check the photos you took before the start of the exam.
+You will speak with them as they verify your identity and make sure you’re ready to go before activating your exam session.

 On test day, you’ll go straight from check-in into the live exam, so be prepared!